Doctor of Nursing Practice

 The College is currently accepting applications to the DNP program for fall 2016 and scholarship support is available for students who meet early application deadlines and designated criteria.
 The Post-Masters DNP degree program offers a concentrated plan of study which can be completed over six semesters.
 The BSN to DNP degree program offers a concentrated plan of study which can be completed over nine semesters.
-Each plan of study includes coursework during the summer months.
-The curriculum plan can also be extended over eight semesters for the student who desires a more part-time plan.
+Each plan of study includes coursework during the summer months. .